What Is CTE?

 But in recent years, CTE has been found in other athletes, most notably former football and hockey players.
 You may have read in the news about NFL players, like Junior Seau, who were diagnosed with the disease after their deaths.
 Although doctors can suspect CTE, they can’t confirm the diagnosis until they autopsy the brain.

 Researchers also have found the condition in athletes who competed through only high school or college, in some cases decades before they died.
+The average age of people diagnosed with CTE is their early 40s.

 Kids and higher-level athletes should take some steps to lower their chances of getting a concussion:

-- Wear appropriate equipment.
+- Wear the right equipment.

 - Make sure all gear is worn properly.